 August 25 – In the 1980’s a Chicano community gathering was repressed by Denver police.
 In 2019 Denver City Council sanctioned the event by passing Proclamation 838 – Celebrating La Raza and Barnum Park Day- endorsing it.
 On August 25, many who were at the 1988 event returned to celebrate the original gathering and the advancements that have been made to recognize the community.
 In this photo, restored autos cruised Federal Boulevard with support of the council, four of whom participated in the event.
 Cruising is still illegal in Longmont and Arvada.

 August 24 – The grandson of Boulder and Fort Lupton activist Ricardo Falcon attends the annual commemoration march to the grave of his grandfather.
 Ricardo Falcon worked for the rights of students, farm workers, union members, and worked for more diversity in the political system.
-The elder Falcon was murdered in 1972 on his way to a La Raza Unida political convention by a known white supremacist who was acquitted of the shooting.
+The elder Falcon was murdered in 1972 on his way to a La Raza Unida party political convention by a known white supremacist who was acquitted of the shooting.
 This is a sparsely covered story, so we at The Nation Report make a firm attempt to keep the issue of repression against Chicano activism a part of our reporting.

 July 20 – Peace organization Voices for Creative Nonviolence staged a takeover of the Chicago River.
 Here kayaks, boats, and banner drops held signs that read, “Free Gaza” and “Free Palestine.”